danielhmeir/oneness/paths.md

 Although in this state you do not need anything, this is a state of loneliness.
 Then you step out of Oneness.
 You are still united with the One but not by being in a state of oneness but being in a connection of love with the One.
 Then the only natural way to interact with reality is by giving, helping, caring etc.

+At this point you also begin to understand the deeper layers of meaning of holy texts and the mechanism of the Commandments.

 How to meditate

 The best time for meditation is the morning after a good sleep, pleasant stretching and a light healthy breakfast.

+Find a slot in your morning routine that works for you.

 The best place for meditation is a quiet, safe and comfortable place in nature.